genome-miner/sars-cov2-codon-adaptation/README.md

 ## <a id="research-question"></a>❓ Research Question

-> Can codon usage bias and adaptation of SARS-CoV-2 variant coding sequences to the human host be quantitatively characterized using compositional and codon-level features, and can these features predict the Codon Adaptation Index (CAI), a key determinant of translational efficiency relevant to mRNA vaccine antigen design?
+> Can codon usage bias and adaptation of SARS-CoV-2 variant coding sequences to the human host be quantitatively characterized using compositional and codon-level features, and can these features predict the Codon Adaptation Index (CAI), a commonly used measure of codon adaptation relevant to translational efficiency in mRNA vaccine antigen design?

 ---

 ## <a id="project-overview"></a>📖 Project Overview

 This project develops a computational pipeline to analyze codon usage bias in SARS-CoV-2 variants.
-It extracts coding sequences from GenBank records for the original, Beta, Delta, and Omicron variants, evaluates human codon adaptation using CAI and related metrics, compares codon usage across variants, and uses regression to assess whether CAI can be predicted from simple sequence composition features.
+It extracts coding sequences from GenBank records for the original, Beta, Delta, and Omicron variants, quantifies adaptation to human codon usage using CAI and related metrics, compares codon usage across variants, and uses regression to assess whether CAI can be predicted from simpler sequence-composition features.

 ---